 To pull off the perfect Thanksgiving feast, you need a plan.
-We turned to Natasha Gandhi-Rue, culinary expert and French Culinary Institute graduate.
-Natasha has hosted many a holiday dinner for friends and family, and she has her timeline down to a science.
-Read on for her expert tips.
+Culinary expert Natasha Gandhi-Rue has hosted many a holiday dinner, and has the Thanksgiving timeline down to a science.
+Here, she shares all of her expert tips.

 After hosting the holiday for the last decade, I think it’s fair to say I’ve become a pro at preparing the Thanksgiving dinner.
 When my family’s Thanksgiving feast accrued more than 15 adults, I knew I had to use my culinary expertise to plan this holiday like a general approaching a battle, or perhaps more fitting, like a restaurant chef approaching a Saturday night dinner crowd!
 Here are my plan-ahead tips that make this special day completely stress-free in my house.